HastarTara/The_Oddysey/README.md

   - sort length of second-most post issue
   - fix GAS script (?) so its not showing image twice (could be to do with the url tree and categories)
   - add nice category intro/description to the relevant card (i.e. saying if a tree article is short, show where to click on its parent       genus/species)
+  - maybe this means editing the script & sheet so it includes tree genera as well (https://en.wikipedia.org/wiki/List_of_tree_genera)
   - fix GAS script so it skips articles that have been done
       - adding new 'completed' column to the g sheets?